Async circuit-breaker for AWS Lambda

 I help clients go faster for less using serverless technologies.

-I spent time with a client this week to solve an interesting problem – to adjust the number of concurrent requests to a downstream service dynamically based on response time and error rate.
-This is a common challenge when integrating with third parties, so we decided to share our approach so others might benefit from it.
+I spent time with a client this week to solve an interesting problem.
+We need to dynamically adjust the number of concurrent requests to a downstream service based on response time and error rate.
+This is a common challenge when integrating with third parties, so we decided to share how we implemented an async circuit breaker for AWS Lambda.

 The problem

-My client is in the financial services sector and they integrate with over 50 service providers.
-They have API access to the providers’ data and they need to fetch them from every provider on a daily basis.
+My client is in the financial services sector, and they integrate with over 50 service providers.
+They have API access to the providers’ data, and they need to fetch data from every provider daily.

 However, many of these providers place restrictions and rate limits on their APIs, for example: